 By Ulf Laessing and Khalid Abdelaziz

-KHARTOUM, Oct 24 (Reuters) - Sudan said on Wednesday that an Israeli air strike had caused the huge explosion and fire at an arms factory in Khartoum that killed two people, but Israel's defence minister declined to comment.
+KHARTOUM, Oct 24 (Reuters) - Sudan on Wednesday accused Israel of carrying out an air strike on a large arms factory in Khartoum, its capital, that killed two people, but Israel’s defence and foreign ministry declined to comment.

-Sudan, which analysts say is used as an arms-smuggling route to the Hamas-controlled Gaza Strip via neighbouring Egypt, has blamed Israel for such strikes in the past, but Israel has either refused to comment or said it neither admitted or denied involvement.
+Sudan, which analysts say is used as an arms smuggling route to the Hamas-controlled Gaza Strip via neighbouring Egypt, has blamed Israel for such strikes in the past but Israel has always either refused to comment or said it neither admitted or denied involvement.

-A huge fire broke out late on Tuesday at the Yarmouk arms factory in the south of the capital which was rocked by several explosions, witnesses said.
-Firefighters took more than two hours to extinguish the fire at Sudan's main factory for ammunition and small arms.
+A huge fire broke out late on Tuesday at the Yarmouk arms factory in the south of Khartoum which was rocked by several explosions, witnesses said.
+Firefighters needed more than two hours to extinguish the fire at Sudan’s main factory for ammunition and small arms.

-"Sudan reserves the right to strike back at Israel," he said, adding that two citizens had been killed and the plant had been partially destroyed.
-Another person was seriously injured, he said.
+“Sudan reserves the right to strike back at Israel,” he said, saying two citizens had been killed and that the plant had been partially destroyed.

-The governor of Khartoum state initially had ruled out any "external" cause for the blast but officials later showed journalists a video from the vast site.
+The governor of Khartoum state had initially ruled out any “external” reasons for the blast but officials later showed journalists a video from the site.
 A huge crater could be seen next to two destroyed buildings and what appeared to be a rocket lying on the ground.

-Osman said an analysis of rocket debris and other material had shown that the attack was engineered by Israel, which Sudan views as an enemy.
+Osman said an analysis of rocket debris and other material on the ground had shown that Israel was behind the attack.

 Israel declined to comment on the May incident or the 2011 blast, which killed two people and neither admitted nor denied involvement in a similar incident in eastern Sudan in 2009.

-The information minister declined to say whether any weapons from Yarmouk had ended up in Gaza, saying that only "traditional weapons in line with international law" were produced there.
+The information minister declined to say whether any weapons from Yarmouk had ended up in the Gaza strip, saying that only “traditional weapons in line with international law” were being produced there.